Rooster Cogburn (character): Biography

 Cogburn's relationship with LaBoeuf was strained throughout the film, with the two arguing frequently.
-Cogburn often made light of the Texas Rangers, much to LaBoeuf's outrage, and irritatedly criticized LaBoeuf's tendency to talk long-windedly.
+Cogburn often made light of the Texas Rangers, much to LaBoeuf's outrage, and irritatingly criticized LaBoeuf's tendency to talk long-windedly.
 Likewise, LaBoeuf patronized Cogburn for being a hopeless drunk who routinely relents to Mattie's stubbornness.
 Their greatest point of contention came during an argument about their military service during the American Civil War, during which Cogburn ended their agreement of splitting the reward on Tom Chaney when they brought him back to Texas when LaBoeuf insulted Capt Quantrill.
 He did, however, thank LaBoeuf for saving his life when "Lucky" Ned Pepper was about to kill him and said he was in debt before leaving with the snakebitten Mattie and promising to send help back.

 In both True Grit films, Cogburn confessed to having robbed something after the war before becoming a marshal, a bank in his youth in the 2010 film, and a federal paymaster in the 1969 film.
 He spoke admiringly of Quantrill, with whom he served during the Civil War.
 Twenty-five years after the Tom Chaney hunt, Maddie received a note from the Marshal with a flyer enclosed, saying Cogburn was traveling with a Wild West show and inviting her to come see him.
 However, Cogburn died three days before she arrived while the show was still in Jonesboro, Arkansas.
 He was buried in a Memphis, Tennessee, Confederate cemetery.
-When Mattie arrived in Memphis and learned of his death, she had his body removed from her family plot in Yell County, Arkansas and visited it over the years.
-His gravestone shows his full name to be Reuben Cogburn.
+When Mattie arrived in Memphis and learned of his death, she had his body removed to her family plot in Yell County, Arkansas and visited it over the years.
+His gravestone shows his full name to be Reuben Cogburn, and his date of death to be August 12, 1903.